 There are also several other possible fees, such as for late registration and changing your test date.
 However, students who can demonstrate their family’s financial need may qualify for test fee waivers.
 You can usually find more information on official test websites, but be sure to ask your high school guidance counselor for help if you need it.
 The important thing is to investigate any test you plan on taking and make sure you know how much it will cost before signing up.

 You may be required to show an original form of ID (not a photocopy) when you take your standardized test(s).
 This is generally used as a precaution against cheating or other fraudulent activity, and without such an ID, you may be turned away from your testing center.
 Acceptable forms of student identification include passports, driver’s licenses, and student IDs.
 If you don’t have an acceptable form of ID, you and your parents may be able to fill out supplementary paperwork before—and we’re talking well before—taking the test; this form will likely need to be prepared in conjunction with your school and/or a notary.
 Check with the organization responsible for your test(s) to confirm what ID, if any, is necessary on test day.

-Like the ACT, the SAT evaluates students’ readiness for college work, but it’s in the middle of a major overhaul.
+Like the ACT, the SAT evaluates students’ readiness for college work.
 A new version of the test was rolled out in March 2016.
 Some of the updates involved adding questions more closely related to high school course work, more “real world” vocabulary and math, no penalties for wrong answers, and a return to an optional Writing section.
-Scoring will went back to the 1600-point scale.
+Scoring is also back to the 1600-point scale.
 The SAT is made up of four parts: Reading, Writing and Language, Math, and the optional essay.